 We all have the potential to be leaders in our own way.
 We offer a leadership elective to help residents hone skills as physician team leader, as well as for a range of other leadership roles.
 For example, Dr. Julia Logan (FMRP class of 2008) has held a number of state-wide leadership roles including as an Associate Medical Director at the California Department of Healthcare Services (DHCS).

 We are proud of our residents’ consistent engagement in community volunteering activities.
 Although residency is busy, we ensure there is spare time to volunteer at underserved medical clinics, attend community meetings, and engage in meaningful activities as part of the larger community.
 We have regular protected afternoons for teambuilding activities, which often are chosen as group activities volunteering throughout local communities.
 We also partner with many community organizations to collaborate on improving the health of our neighborhoods and addressing social determinants of health and inequities on a more systemic level.
 Please see other sections and slideshows on our website for more information.

 Unless we speak up in our community, our voices will not be heard and the needs of our patients will not be met.
 Have you found your voice yet?
 Maybe we can help!

-The Sacramento area is unique in that there are 8 Student Run Clinics (SRCs) where local students and Family Medicine residents can volunteer.
-All 3 Family Medicine residency programs in the area have been very involved in the student run clinics.
-As a resident, one finds that, after a short time, he or she can quickly pass on what they have learned to budding medical students.
+The Sacramento area is unique in that there are several Student Run Clinics (SRCs) where local students and Family Medicine residents can volunteer.
+Traditionally, the Family Medicine residency programs in the area have been very involved in the student run clinics.
+As a resident, one finds that, after a short time, she or he can quickly pass on what they have learned to budding medical students.
 The teaching is valuable to the student and the resident.
 The patients are so appreciative.